Fritzzin/Linux-Post-Install/README.md

-# Linux Install
+# Linux Post-Install script (Debian based)
-These are some scripts that I use to setup my Debian based distros and WSL environment alongside the [dotfiles](https://github.com/Fritzzin/dotfiles) repo.
+These are some scripts that I use to setup Debian based distros alongside the [dotfiles](https://github.com/Fritzzin/dotfiles) repo.

 :warning:The scripts are meant for personal use.
 I won't be responsible for any damage or harm done to your system!:warning: